Key details

 The following themes were considered important:

-- A sustainable design to improve morale, performance and wellbeing of workers
+• A sustainable design to enhance morale, performance and wellbeing of workers

 The concept designs incorporate feedback received during community consultation, and include a well-designed public realm, a reflection of heritage and culture, and key sustainability objectives.